TRAP: Targeted Redirecting of Agentic Preferences: Methods

 \subsection{\Tool{} Framework}

-To expose the susceptibility of multimodal agents to this threat model, we propose \Tool{}, a black-box optimization framework that modifies only the target image to induce consistent selection by AI agents. \Tool{} diverges from traditional pixel-level perturbations by operating in CLIP's latent space rather than directly modifying image pixels.
-This allows us to steer high-level semantics in a model-agnostic way using a surrogate representation aligned with vision-language reasoning.
+To expose the susceptibility of multimodal agents to this threat model, we propose \Tool{}, a novel black-box optimization framework that modifies only the target image to induce consistent selection by AI agents. \Tool{} diverges from traditional pixel-level perturbations by operating in CLIP's latent space rather than directly modifying image pixels.
+This allows us to steer high-level semantics in a model-agnostic manner using a surrogate representation aligned with vision-language reasoning.
+This choice is motivated by the increasing robustness of modern systems to low-level noise and the limitations of existing pixel-based attacks in black-box, semantic decision settings \citep{yang2022robustmsa, li2023noiseresistant, goodfellow2015explainingharnessingadversarialexamples, madry2019deeplearningmodelsresistant}.